Simple Baked Apples with Oatmeal

 Description

-Easy Baked Apples are the perfect autumn dessert recipe-apples topped with a fruit and nut-filled oatmeal crisp topping, perfect alone or with ice cream!
+Simple Baked Apples with Oatmeal are the perfect autumn recipe-apples topped with a fruit and nut-filled oatmeal crisp topping.
+Make these for breakfast or dessert, perfect alone, with yogurt, or topped with ice cream!

 Ingredients